lovelysystems/lovely-editor/README.md

 ## Installation

-The following environment variables need to be set:
+The following environment variables need to be set, scoped to `read: packages`

 GITHUB_TOKEN=**YOUR_PAT_FROM_GITHUB_HERE**